charmarr/.github/profile/README.md

 ### 🎯 The Problem That Remained

 One thing that was common among all the ARR setups in my research: even though most of the ARR deployment and lifecycle was simplified and easy, **the configuration and interconnection of the ARR applications with one another was still quite complex**.
 Or at least one had to read through a lot of docs to do a bunch of manual configs.
 This meant that if I were to bork the stack (which i totally dont ever do), even though bringing up the stack would be easy, I'd still need to do the configs and setups painfully manually.
+Yes, backups are the answer.
+But what about ditching a service completely and wanting to re-add it to the stack later? what about adding/removing multiple versions of the same service for different quality profiles?
 And we've established I'm as lazy as they come.

 But also there is a lack of a yams like framework for a K8s substrate.
 There was the [k8s@home](https://github.com/k8s-at-home) project which was amazing and I learned quite a lot from it.
 But it has been deprecated for a while now.
 I could see similar patterns in other cool k8s-based ARR solutions as well.
 They are either deprecated or unmaintained.